jweekley-ucsc/T2c/README.md

 # Parsons Problem Generator API
+Instructions inherited from the original project by Adam Smith, PhD

 This project is a FastAPI-based application for generating Parsons problems, which are educational programming exercises.
 The application uses OpenAI's GPT model to generate problems based on user-selected programming concepts and difficulty levels.